dmlc/xgboost/doc/prediction.rst

 Other than these prediction types, there's also a parameter called ``iteration_range``, which is similar to model slicing.
 But instead of actually splitting up the model into multiple stacks, it simply returns the prediction formed by the trees within range.
+Number of trees created in each iteration eqauls to :math:`trees_i = num\_class \times num\_parallel\_tree`.
+So if you are training a boosted random forest with size of 4, on the 3-class classification dataset, and want to use the first 2 iterations of trees for prediction, you need to provide ``iteration_range=(0, 2)``.
+Then the first :math:`2
+\times 3 \times 4` trees will be used in this prediction.

 *********